Regenerative Annual Cropping

 Total Land Area

 Total land available for regenerative annual cropping is 685 million hectares, consisting of annual nondegraded cropland of minimal slopes.
 Current adoption is estimated at 11.84 million hectares, based on the total area of organic agriculture by Research Institute of Organic Agriculture (FIBL) statistics (Willer et al. 2018)– though not all regenerative agriculture is organic, and not all organic agriculture is regenerative.

 The adoption rate of regenerative annual cropping is modeled on the rapid growth of organic agriculture (Willer, 2016).
 Conservation agriculture is considered a bridge to regenerative annual cropping, and their adoption scenarios are linked.
 Thus, it was assumed that the adoption of conservation agriculture will increase initially from its current growth rate and level of adoption, and later on those adopted areas will be shifted to regenerative annual cropping, a more advanced and desirable form of conservation agriculture.
 However, it was also assumed that the area under conservation agriculture will never be zero, and it will remain at the minimum of the level of the current adoption as of the base year (2014).

-Impacts of increased adoption of regenerative annual cropping from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of regenerative annual cropping from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with a Reference Scenario, in which the solution’s market share was fixed at the current levels.